itprov/CarND-Capstone/README.md

 5. Select training images - roughly equal number of red, yellow, green, and unknown/no light scenarios, and label them using a labeling tool.
 We used [labelImg](https://github.com/tzutalin/labelImg).
 6. Follow the instructions [here](https://github.com/AlexeyAB/darknet#how-to-train-tiny-yolo-to-detect-your-custom-objects) to start training a classifier for traffic light detection.
 7. Stop training when the average loss (error) is less than 0.5.
-8. Convert the resulting YOLO v3 weights to Keras H5 format using a YOLO v3 Keras conversion and implementation tool, e.g. [keras-yolo3](https://github.com/qqwweee/keras-yolo3).
-9. Update tl_classifier.py to use the weights along with the keras-yolo3 API to predict traffic lights and their states.
+8. Update tl_classifier.py to use the weights along with OpenCV API to predict traffic lights with states.

 ## Installation